On this page

 Nominees for the Early Childhood Teacher of the Year Award must be:

-- a provisional or fully registered early childhood teacher with the Victorian Institute of Teaching.
+- a provisional or fully registered early childhood teacher with the Victorian Institute of Teaching (registration must be current).

 - Currently employed in a Victorian licensed children’s or approved education and care service that receives state government funding to provide a kindergarten program.
 Funded kindergarten programs can be delivered in stand-alone kindergartens, long day care centres and schools.